 - Deleted Posts and Pages

 The Trash feature allows you to remove items without permanently deleting them.
-If you have previously moved an item to your trash folder, you can restore it within thirty days from the time the item was trashed.
-Another user deleted the post or page If an item has been permanently deleted from your blog by an […]
+If you have previously moved an item to your trash folder, you can restore it within 30 days from the time the item was trashed.
+After 30 days the posts in trash will be automatically permanently deleted.
+Another user deleted the post or page […]

 Your blog lives and breathes, with Notifications you can check its pulse.
 This support doc explains what Notifications are and how you can access and interact with them.